 The Vault Bundle

 The Vault Bundle contains all the puzzle packs on this website and much more.
-You’ll get enough puzzle to last you a lifetime of DMing.
+You’ll get enough puzzles to last you a lifetime of DMing.
 It also contains the Murder in the Monastery puzzle adventure which is compatible with D&D. If you don’t want to create anything yourself, you can just print it and play straight away.
 For a full overview of everything that is in the Vault Bundle click here.

 By: Paul Camp